London Borough of Sutton: Rail

 Sutton has rail services to central London stations, including London Victoria, London Bridge and St Pancras International.
 Sutton borough has access to the London Underground with the Northern line in neighbouring Merton borough reachable by bus.
 The London Overground network, completed c.
 2010, is 5 to 10 minutes away from Sutton at West Croydon station.

 The Sutton & Mole Valley Lines railway route south from Sutton links the borough to Sussex and Surrey to the south, and to central London to the north, providing regular, direct services to stations including Clapham Junction, London Victoria, Dorking, Epsom, Horsham, Wimbledon and West Croydon.
 Also running through Sutton is the Sutton Loop Line which links St Albans and St Pancras International directly with the stations on the loop.
 The main station for all these services is Sutton railway station to the south of the town.
 The station is the largest and busiest in Sutton.
-Passenger rail services through Croydon are provided by Govia Thameslink Railway under the Southern and Thameslink brands.
+Passenger rail services through Croydon are provided by Greater Thameslink Railway under the Southern and Thameslink brands.